open-policy-agent/opa-docker-authz/README.md

 This project is used to show how OPA can help policy-enable an existing service.

 In this example, we policy-enable the authorization functionality available in Docker 1.10 and later.

 ## Usage

-See the [detailed example](http://www.openpolicyagent.org/tutorials/docker-authorization/) to setup a running example of this plugin.
+See the [detailed example](http://www.openpolicyagent.org/docs/docker-authorization.html) to setup a running example of this plugin.

 ### Build

-To build the plugin, run (requires Docker):
+To build the plugin run `make`.
+The build requires Docker.

-    $ make

 ### Install

 The plugin can be started with no options.
 It may require sudo depending on your machine's Docker configuration permissions:

     $ opa-docker-authz

-- By default, the plugin will listen for requests (from Docker) on :8080 and contacts OPA on :8181.
+- By default, the plugin will listen for requests (from Docker) on :8080 and read an OPA policy out of `policy.rego`.
+See `-h` for options.

 The following command line argument enables the authorization plugin within Docker: